uhlmanngroup/MorphoDynamicsPipe/README.md

 # MorphoDynamicsPipe
-A library that uses snakemake to run a morphodynamics analysis on image of cells.
+A library that uses snakemake to run a morphodynamics analysis on images of cells or nuclei.
 It includes segmentation via cellpose, StarDist or micro-SAM and tracking via btrack.
 MorpholoDynamics features are calculated with scikit-image, CPDA chord measurement and other custom functions.